rafaelpadovezi/feature-flag-samples/launchdarkly/app-javascript-nextjs/README.md

 # App JavaScript Next.js

-This project demonstrates how to use feature toggles with Unleash.
+This project demonstrates how to use feature toggles with LaunchDarkly.

 ## Configuration